proximax-storage/xpx-mainnet-chain-onboarding/README.md

 # Onboarding the Community into ProximaX Sirius MAINNET

 This readme contains the official ProximaX instructions on how to use the community distribution for a Sirius Blockchain Peer.
-The deployable Peer automatically hooks-up to ProximaX MAINNET, provided you have setup the harvesterKey.
+The deployable Peer automatically hooks-up to ProximaX MAINNET, provided you setup the harvesterKey.